chrisonside/devnotes/SVGs.md

-##jQuery ccan't add a class to an SVG.
+##jQuery can't add a class to an SVG.

 http://stackoverflow.com/questions/8638621/jquery-svg-why-cant-i-addclass